neuromadlab/projects_template/README.md

 # TEMPLATE ORGANISATION:

 Each task should have its won folder with the complete name of the task (e.g.: "Effort_Allocation_Task") separated by underscores ("_").
+It should also have a separate README.md file containing (see Tasks/Body_Silhouette_Task/ for an example):
+- a task description,
+- reference of existing versions,
+- necessary tools to run the task,
+- outputs,
+- settings and/or modifications

 Within each folder there is a subfolder for each project that uses that task (e.g.: "EAT_TUE004").